☎ Call Today Free Consult

 Quick Answer

 L and L Law Group, PLLC represents clients across Hunt County, Texas on the full Texas Penal Code and Health & Safety Code spectrum.
-Cases are filed in the Hunt County Courthouse, 2507 Lee Street, Greenville in Greenville and prosecuted by the Hunt County District Attorney’s Office.
+Cases are filed at the Hunt County Courthouse, 2507 Lee Street, in Greenville and prosecuted by the Hunt County District Attorney’s Office.
 Co-founding partners Reggie London (Texas Bar No. 24043514, former Dallas County ADA) and Njeri London (Texas Bar No. 24043266) handle every retained matter personally.
 Free 24/7 consultation: (972) 370-5060.

 Hunt County criminal-justice infrastructure